derjogi/discuss/README.md

-# KONVERSATIONS
+# DICUSSions

 This is an early attempt at managing multiple jitsi conversations/rooms.

-a first demo is online at https://konverse.now.sh/ .
+a first demo is online at https://discuss.now.sh/ .
 You can use that, but please don't spam it with thousands of calls as I'm on the free database tier and would like to stay there for a bit ;-)

 Also, feel free to contribute & improve, or fork your own.
 (If you fork it you'll need to set up a firestore db and provide the credentials).